Dolibarr/dolibarr/SECURITY.md

 * CORS with real security impact
 * Horizontal and vertical privilege escalation
 * "HTTP Host Header" XSS
+* Software version disclosure (for non admin users only)
+* Stack traces or path disclosure (for non admin users only)

 ## Non-qualifying vulnerabilities for Bug bounty programs, but qualified for reporting